annado/bigboard/README.md

 * Setting up Rails with Postgres: https://www.digitalocean.com/community/tutorials/how-to-setup-ruby-on-rails-with-postgres (Joyce stopped after gem install pg, then did 'bundle install', 'rails server', 'bin/rake db:create db:migrate' and it all worked)
 * If you have trouble with 'gem install pg', try using 'env ARCHFLAGS="-arch x86_64" gem install pg'
 * App deploys continuously. just push and it will show up on https://big-board.herokuapp.com/boards/2
+* To make your local bigboard data look like the production bigboard, use <a href="https://devcenter.heroku.com/articles/heroku-postgres-import-export">this</a>.

 Setting up Yammer Application to test locally
 =========